raspberrypi/documentation/configuration/uart.md

 ## UARTs and Device Tree

 Various UART Device Tree Overlay definitions can be found in the kernel github tree.
-The two most useful overlays are [`pi3-disable-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.11.y/arch/arm/boot/dts/overlays/pi3-disable-bt-overlay.dts) and [`pi3-miniuart-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.11.y/arch/arm/boot/dts/overlays/pi3-miniuart-bt-overlay.dts).
+The two most useful overlays are [`disable-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.11.y/arch/arm/boot/dts/overlays/disable-bt-overlay.dts) and [`miniuart-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.11.y/arch/arm/boot/dts/overlays/miniuart-bt-overlay.dts).

-`pi3-disable-bt` disables the Bluetooth device and restores UART0/ttyAMA0 to GPIOs 14 and 15.
+`disable-bt` disables the Bluetooth device and restores UART0/ttyAMA0 to GPIOs 14 and 15.
 It is also necessary to disable the system service that initialises the modem so it doesn't use the UART: `sudo systemctl disable hciuart`.

-`pi3-miniuart-bt` switches the Raspberry Pi 3 and Raspberry Pi Zero W Bluetooth function to use the mini UART (ttyS0), and restores UART0/ttyAMA0 to GPIOs 14 and 15.
+`miniuart-bt` switches the Raspberry Pi 3 and Raspberry Pi Zero W Bluetooth function to use the mini UART (ttyS0), and restores UART0/ttyAMA0 to GPIOs 14 and 15.
 Note that this may reduce the maximum usable baudrate (see mini UART limitations below).
 It is also necessary to edit /lib/systemd/system/hciuart.service and replace ttyAMA0 with ttyS0, unless you have a system with udev rules that create /dev/serial0 and /dev/serial1.
 In this case, use /dev/serial1 instead because it will always be correct.
 If cmdline.txt uses the alias serial0 to refer to the user-accessible port, the firmware will replace it with the appropriate port whether or not this overlay is used.

 There are other UART-specific overlays in the folder.
 Refer to `/boot/overlays/README` for details on Device Tree Overlays, or run `dtoverlay -h overlay-name` for descriptions and usage information.

 For full instructions on how to use Device Tree Overlays see [this page](device-tree.md).
 In brief, add a line to the `config.txt` file to enable Device Tree Overlays.
 Note that the `-overlay.dts` part of the filename is removed.
 ```
 ...
-dtoverlay=pi3-disable-bt
+dtoverlay=disable-bt
 ...
 ```
 ## Relevant differences between PL011 and mini UART